 If you are interested in submitting an abstract for presenting at the ALD's Conference, please read and follow the guidelines below.
-At any time you may contact the General & Scientific Sessions Chairman by sending an email to academyoflaserdentistry.org.
+At any time you may contact the General & Scientific Sessions Chairman by sending an email to email@example.com.

 The focus of the Academy Laser Dentistry's Annual Conference is to share knowledge and educate the attendees and members of the Academy of Laser Dentistry (ALD) on the science, research, and utilization of lasers and related light-based technologies in the field of dentistry.

 An individual may submit more than one abstract and may appear as a co-author on other abstracts.
 The primary author must have the consent of all co-authors listed on the abstract or course description prior to submission.
 At least one of the authors must attend the conference to present the material.
-Material that has been previously presented will be considered, but must be current and relevant to this conference.
+Material that has been previously presented will be considered but must be current and relevant to the conference.

 All authors, presenters, and moderators must review and consent to the Academy of Laser Dentistry's Policy and Guidelines for Commercial Support and Potential Conflict of Interest.
-Having dual commitments and /or a potential for a conflict of interest does not preclude a person from presenting at the conference, however it must be fully disclosed to the Academy of Laser Dentistry and the attendees to the conference.
+Having dual commitments and /or a potential for a conflict of interest does not preclude a person from presenting at the conference, however, it must be fully disclosed to the Academy of Laser Dentistry and the attendees to the conference.
 Failure to disclose will be determined to be a violation of ALD's Principles of Ethics and Code of Professional Conduct.
 Penalties for failure to disclose will be considered at the discretion of the ALD.
 Abstracts must be presented with no bias toward or against specific companies.

-The Academy Laser Dentistry does not award honoraria or travel / lodging per diems to its members or to the presenters submitting abstracts or course descriptions.
+The Academy Laser Dentistry does not award honoraria or travel/lodging per diems to its members or to the presenters submitting abstracts or course descriptions.
 All presenters are required to register for the conference at applicable fees.
-Members in good standing of the ALD who reside outside North America and are unable to attend the conference may submit an abstract for consideration in the poster presentation category, however this requires that the author have a proxy present the poster for him/her.
+Members in good standing of the ALD who reside outside North America and are unable to attend the conference may submit an abstract for consideration in the poster presentation category, however, this requires that the author have a proxy present the poster for him/her.
 The proxy should be an ALD member attending that is extremely familiar with the project and its outcomes.

 English is the official language of the Academy of Laser Dentistry and all documents and presentations must be completed in English.

-For convenience of the submitters the online submission process allows:
+For the convenience of submitters the online submission process allows: